tonysun83/couchdb/share/doc/src/replication/protocol.rst

 HTTP API endpoints and requests parameters depending on their local specifics as like as they MAY implement only part of Replication Protocol to run only Push or Pull Replication.
-However, while such solutions could also run Replication process, they looses compatibility with CouchDB Replicator.
+However, while such solutions could also run Replication process, they loose compatibility with CouchDB Replicator.

 Verify Peers